 • Authorized users do not incur a fee (no change)

-• The $50 guest fee is waived for up to two guests should the primary cardholder spend $75,000 or more in a calendar year with their Platinum card. (new)
+• The $50 per-guest fee is can be avoided by qualifying for complementary guest access (for up to two guests).
+This applies when the primary cardholder spends $75,000 or more in a calendar year with their Platinum card. (new)

 For many cardholders, this change may sound way worse than it actually is.
 If you think about who is typically guested into Centurion Lounges, it's often spouses, children, or close travel companions.
 In many cases, these guests may already have access themselves as an authorized user of the Amex Platinum.